leandrotula/debtapplication/README.md

 ```bash
 docker-compose up -d
 ```
-## Migraciones
+## Relational DB migrations

-### Creación de Migraciones
+### How to create a new migration script
-we are gonna be using the golang-migrate module to handle script migration in out relation postgres db:
+we are going to be using the golang-migrate module to handle script migration in out relation postgres db:

-If we wanna create a new migration script, we can follow this example:
+If we want to create a new migration script, we can follow this example:
 ```bash
 migrate create -seq -ext sql -dir <dir> <file_name>
 ```

-#### Ejemplo
+#### Example
 ```bash
 migrate create -seq -ext sql -dir ./cmd/migrate/migrations create_users
 ```